Thursday, 29 December 2016

 The Wailing

-When the horror steers closer to home, The Wailing picks up, locking us into the mission mode of an incompetent but determined father dealing with a series of terrifying supernatural events.
+When the horror steers closer to home, The Wailing picks up, locking us into the headspace of an incompetent but determined father dealing with a series of terrifying supernatural events.
 Writer-director Na Hong-jin weaves a scenario that not only deals with the paranormal in terms of scenes and information but also motive.

 The Wailing contains several, distinct players whose intents are, frankly, unknowable.
 They don't have Jong-goo's simple, earthly ties, each giving the impression of having been summoned.
 They are chaotic agents, converging on the isolated village to exploit an imbalance, working in service of the incomprehensible.
 Since the drives of these characters stray beyond a contextual remit based on Jong-goo's understanding of events, Na doesn't waste any of the film's time (or mystery) trying to explain them.